astropy/astropy/docs/development/workflow/git_edit_workflow_examples.rst

 .. note::
     Tests that are skipped or xfailed are fine.
 A fail or an error is not fine.
-If you get stuck, ask on `astropy-dev`_ for help!
+If you get stuck, ask on `astropy-dev mailing list`_ for help!

 Stage and commit your change
 ++++++++++++++++++++++++++++